PEP 751 – A file format to record Python dependencies for installation reproducibility

 Specifying a new core metadata version that requires consistent metadata across files

-At one point, to handle the issue of metadata varying between files and thus require examining every released file for a package and version for accurate locking results, the idea was floated to introduce a new core metadata version which would require all metadata for all wheel files be the same for a single version of a packages.
+At one point, to handle the issue of metadata varying between files and thus require examining every released file for a package and version for accurate locking results, the idea was floated to introduce a new core metadata version which would require all metadata for all wheel files be the same for a single version of a package.
 Ultimately, though, it was deemed unnecessary as this PEP will put pressure on people to make files consistent for performance reasons or to make indexes provide all the metadata separate from the wheel files themselves.
 As well, there’s no easy enforcement mechanism, and so community expectation would work as well as a new metadata version.

 Have the installer do dependency resolution